kariabancroft/Solar-System/README.md

 ## Optional Enhancements
 - Give each planet a rate of solar rotation
 - Give each planet a `@distance_from_the_sun` attribute
-- Write a program that asks for user input to query the planets:
+- Write a _new_ program that asks for user input to query the planets using the `Planet` class you have created:
   - First, ask the user to select a planet they'd like to learn about.
   - Present the user with a list of planets from which they can choose.
 Something like:
     - `1.
 Mercury, 2.
 Venus, 3.
 Earth, 4.
 Secret Earth, 5.
 Mars, 6.
 Jupiter, ...
 13. Exit`